openshift/installer/tests/README.md

 ## Nightly Runs

-We use Jenkins to run our tests, and we have two Jenkins Jobs to run our `nightly` builds against master branch.
+We use Jenkins to run our tests and we have two Jenkins jobs to run our `nightly` builds against the master branch.
-One job run all smoke tests for all platforms we have tests for.
+One job runs all smoke tests for all platforms we have tests for.
-The other job run the conformance tests for one or all platforms we support.
-Today this job is running the conformance tests for `Bare Metal`
+The other job runs the conformance tests for one or all platforms we support.
+Today this job is running the conformance tests for `AWS`

 Those builds report the status to our internal chat tool.